0xKourama/Elbanna-NP-Notes/course.md

 4. supplying need for the marketplace
 2. Improving productivity
 3. Helping create more skilled system admins

+# what does a command do?
+1. create something
+2. read something
+3. update something
+4. delete something

 # what would help you understand powershell easier?
 1. asking me all the questions you can